ali77gh/Chap/README.md

         1       2         3          4        5
 ```

-This is acctually left to right like normal english.
+This is actually left to right like normal english.

-TODO: "Piping" is not supported in version 1.0.0. and every chap line can have 3 chunk max.
+Note: "Piping" is added in version 2.0.0

 <br>